CESNET/CzechLight-br2-external/README.md

 make
 ```

-A full rebuild takes between 30 and 45 minutes on a T460s laptop for targets which use a pre-generated Linaro toolchain (`clearfog`, `beaglebone`).
+A full rebuild takes between 30 and 45 minutes on a T460s laptop.
-Other targets take longer because one has to build a toolchain first.
-When the build finishes, the generated image to be `dd`-ed to an SD card is at `images/sdcard.img`.

 WARNING: Buildroot is fragile.
 It is *not* safe to perform incremental builds after changing an "important" setting.